 - Include carbohydrates that come from vegetables, fruits, and whole grains.
 Be sure to monitor your carbohydrate intake, as this will directly affect your blood sugar.

 - Avoid food that’s high in saturated and trans fats.
 Instead, consume fats from fish, nuts, and olive oil.
-Here are 10 ways to add healthy fats to your diet.

 Drinking grapefruit juice may actually be beneficial if you have diabetes.

 Grapefruit does lead to negative interactions with some medications.
 However, there are no case studies in which consuming grapefruit juice while taking metformin led to adverse effects in humans.

 There’s some promising experimental evidence that including grapefruit in your diet can help promote weight loss and lower fasting glucose levels.

 If you’re taking metformin and are concerned about drug-drug interactions or food-drug interactions, talk with your healthcare professional.